ISLEcode/.github/SECURITY.md

   [open source]:    https://en.wikipedia.org/wiki/Open_source
   [islecode]:       https://github.com/ISLEcode

-Building and deploying secure software component and applications involves many aspects; in all cases the following three considerations should always be weighed:
+Building and deploying secure software components and applications involves many aspects; in all cases the following three considerations should always be weighed:

 -   **I know that I know nothing about SECURITY**\